 Both uBlock Origin and AdGuard offer robust ad-blocking capabilities, including whitelisting, blocking specific elements, and blocking various ad types such as pop-ups, video promotions, and push notices.

-One of the principal disparities between these two browser expansions is their approach to blocking ads and tracers. uBlock Origin is an open-source ad blocker with a lean design that’s efficient.
+One of the principal disparities between these two browser expansions is their approach to blocking ads and trackers. uBlock Origin is an open-source ad blocker with a lean design that’s efficient.
 It’s ideal for individuals who want a straightforward ad blocker that doesn't heavily consume computer resources, thus helping conserve battery life.

+In contrast, AdGuard offers more features, including DNS-level ad blocking and parental controls, making it ideal for individuals who require comprehensive security across multiple devices.
 This extra functionality does come at a cost, though, since it’s not free and requires more system resources.
 However, AdGuard offers more progressive features and better overall safeguarding.

 uBlock Origin vs AdGuard: test results

-Feature | ![]() Our Pick
+Feature |

 |